mfmosp/save-stealer-builder/README.md

 # trash-builder
-An old save.dat stealer builder coded by me, designed by a kid named Sircam.
+An old save.dat stealer builder coded by me, designed by a retard, Sircam.

 ## Credits:
 [SrMotion](https://github.com/SrMotion) for savedecrypter